leofidelis11/rf_browser_poc/README.md

 17. Click on “Contact us” on the header
 18. Fill required data and Click on “Submit”
 19. Press “OK” in the pop up
-20. Click on the “Logout” button on the header.
+20. Click on the “Logout” button on the header